elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

     - easier to write
     - faster to experiment

-* Can support multiple backends
+* Can support multiple back-ends

 * Runs seamlessly on CPU and GPU